Anish Kapoor’s largest sculpture

 Video of Dismemberment, Site 1, 2009

 The sculpture transforms into a trumpet

 Kapoor had to create a free-standing sculpture that would last for long, which is why the monumental sculpture was created using Serge Ferrari textile that is set up to survive harsh winds and severe weather conditions.
 The sculpture elicits various visual sensations and interpretations from the scores of people that arrive daily at Gibbs’s farm.
-At first sight, the Dismemberment sculpture looks like a swollen ear whose primary purpose is to capture the sounds and the spirit of the landscape.
-However, with every winding turn that you take, the sculpture transforms into a large external trumpet that appears to be signaling and calling travelers from distant lands.
+At first sight, the Dismemberment sculpture looks like a swollen ear whose primary purpose is to capture the landscape’s sounds and spirit.
+However, with every winding turn you take, the sculpture transforms into a large external trumpet that appears to be signaling and calling travelers from distant lands.

 0984, 2421 Kaipara Coast Hwy, Makarau 0984, New Zealand